Prash099/EPITA_ACTION_LEARNING_AUDIO_SUMMARIZATION/README.md

-AuSuMM - Audio Summarization
+# AuSuMM - Audio Summarization

 ## About

 This project is a part of Action Learning Course by EPITA Master's program.
 We have used the folowing for this project.

-- Postgres
 - FlaskAPI
 - HuggingFace Transformers
 - Streamlit